Hughp135/hughp135.github.io/README.md

 ### [Live Demo](https://foxbox.io/apps/product-editor/32270605194)

-A Shopify Web app using Angular 6 for the front-end and React JS for the admin panel.
-The app allows customsers to design their own decals and covers for tablets, mousepads and phones.
+A Shopify Web app custom-made for [Foxbox](https://foxbox.io), a printing business.
+The app allows customers to design their own decals and covers for tablets, mousepads and phones on the website.

 The project is currently live and serves hundreds of monthly customers.
-The back-end is build in NodeJS, uses cloud-based storage for images (AWS) and has an extensive admin panel built accessible by admins which is used to manage customer-made designs and prepare them for printing.
+The front end is built in Angular 6 and ReactJS, and the back-end is build in NodeJS.
+Cloud-based storage is used to store large amounts of uploads (AWS).
+The admin panel is built in React and accessible through Shopify, and is used to manage the customer-made designs and prepare them for printing.

 ## Discord Clone App